If you were hoping I would write a Con Report about an exciting fan convention held in my own hometown, you are in luck. Read on!

 After spending more time getting lost in the vendor area and admiring the many fun costumes that people were wearing, we walked to the nearest mall for an affordable dinner, and then we walked all the way back to our tiny hotel room.
 We spent some time in the small indoor pool and hot tub and then it was time for bed.
 We were all pretty tired and foot-sore, but sleep wasn’t easy for four adults on two small Queen beds.

 That’s about it for the first day.
-I’ll be back with the next installment of this saga soon.
+Continue the adventure with my report on Day 2!
 Thanks for reading and it's good to be back here at The WFB!

 Additional Photo Credits: